-- We are constantly reviewing German health authorities’ instructions and the recommendations of the Robert Koch Institute.
-If and when necessary, we are adapting required changes to our internal policies and action plans.
+- We constantly check the instructions of the German health authorities and the recommendations of the Robert Koch Institute.
+If and when necessary, we adapt necessary changes to our internal guidelines and action plans.

-- We have strengthened our cleanliness and hygiene measures within our team and office, including extra cleaning of high-volume touchpoints such as doorknobs, countertops etc.
+- Nevertheless we also have strengthened our cleanliness and hygiene measures in our team and office, including additional cleaning of high-volume contact points such as door handles, worktops, etc.

-- We instructed our employees to closely follow local health guidelines.
+- We have instructed our employees to follow local health guidelines.

-- We reduced face-to-face meetings within our company and switched to phone or video-calls.
+- We have stopped face-to-face meetings in our company and switched to telephone and video calls.

-- In case of a personal meeting with your employee our team is instructed to welcome you without physical contact, i.e. wave instead of the usual handshake and to wear a mask if necessary.
+- In case of a personal meeting with a client (2 people only), our team is instructed to receive people with the advised distance, without any physical contact, waving instead of the usual handshake and to wear a mask if necessary.

-- If you or your employees are required to a self-isolation / quarantine, and/or if you / your employees are suffering from fever, respiratory difficulties, coughing, etc. – we ask you to follow local health guidelines in full.
+- If you are required to a self-isolation / quarantine, and/or if you are suffering from fever, respiratory difficulties, coughing, etc. – please follow the local health guidelines in full.
 If in doubt, please take extra precaution steps to keep everyone safe.
 For more information please see: https://www.berlin.de/sen/gesundheit/themen/gesundheitsschutz-und-umwelt/infektionsschutz/coronavirus/coronavirus-prevention-in-berlin-903922.en.php

-- When coughing and sneezing, cover your mouth and nose with inner elbow or tissue, then throw the tissue away and wash hands with soap and water.
+- When coughing and sneezing, cover your mouth and nose with your inner elbow or tissue, then throw the tissue away and wash your hands with soap and water.

-- Reduce unnecessary face-to-face meetings / the number of physical participants per meeting and switching to other communication channels such as telephone or video-calls.
+- Reduce unnecessary face-to-face meetings and switch to other communication channels such as telephone or video-calls.

 - Reduce physical contact, i.e. wave instead of a handshake.